BOUDOIR SESSION PREP GUIDE

 TRISH HADLEY BOUDOIR

 Congrats on booking your session!
-I totally get it took a lot of guts to do that and you might be nervous or have questions!
-This Guide gives you all the nitty gritty on how to get the most of your shoot.
-I’ve included information below regarding most concerns , but please don’t hesitate to contact me if for some reason you have an issue that wasn’t addressed.
-It’s my job to make sure you get through this experience while having an AWESOME TIME.
-Let me deal with the ‘getting good images of you’ part done.
-We got this. 🙂
+I know it took a lot of guts to commit to this and you might be nervous or have questions!
+This Guide gives you all the nitty gritty on how to prep, but honestly, your biggest job is just showing up.
+Let me and/or the stylists deal with the ‘getting good images of you’ part done.
+We got this.

 WARDROBE: WTF DO I WEAR?

-Your Session includes 6 outfit changes.
-A lot of women assume they need to purchase a bunch of lingerie outfits but that’s not true.
-Boudoir does not have to be bra and panties.
+Most clients assume they need to purchase a bunch of lingerie outfits but that’s not true.
+Boudoir does not have to be bra + panties.
 Some really popular (and more non-traditional outfits include):

 • Bodysuits (these are actually a great option)

 • Blazer or Coat

 • Cardigan Sweaters or Oversized + Off-the-Shoulder Sweaters

 • Panties and a Sheet

 I SUGGEST STAYING AWAY FROM: